ldellisola/ITBA/MIE-FME/08 - Symbolic Program Execution.md

 Dynamic test generation, or Concolic testing is a technique that runs the program both concretely and symbolically.

 It creates the logical formula $X_{l_1,\dots,l_n}(P)$ line by line.
 As soon as formula creation arrives at a function that the solver cannot handle, let the program run until we receive the result of the function.
+This function does not find all test cases, it is only an approximation.

+For the symbolic execution, we need to cover as much pieces of code as possible.
+For this we use a Cover tree of paths up to a certain depth.
+This brings a problem with the amount of paths that have to be covered, as they can be millions.

+A way to solve this is by either merging paths or choosing them.